Query Time Series Data#

 Important

 key and subkey path parameters are restricted to primary and secondary indexes, respectively.
-For more information on the Unique Index components, see Understanding Datasets.

 For example, this URL returns a dataset record for the key value AAPL: